 How do you start fitness training after years of inactivity?

 Starting fitness training after years of inactivity requires a gradual, thoughtful approach that prioritises safety and sustainability.
+Whether you’ve been away from exercise for one year or ten, getting back into fitness after years off is entirely possible — and this guide walks you through exactly how to do it.
 Your body needs time to readjust to physical demands, so beginning with low-intensity activities and slowly increasing duration and intensity prevents injury whilst building confidence.
-The key is creating realistic expectations and focusing on consistency rather than perfection during your fitness comeback journey.
+The key is creating realistic expectations and focusing on consistency rather than perfection during your fitness comeback.

 What happens to your body during years of inactivity?

-Your body undergoes significant changes during prolonged periods of inactivity, affecting multiple systems that work together to maintain your physical capabilities:
+Your body undergoes significant changes during prolonged periods of inactivity, affecting multiple systems that work together to maintain your physical capabilities.
+It’s worth noting that the degree and speed of these changes varies with age — whether you’re in your mid-thirties or approaching your mid-fifties, the physiological starting point looks different, and both are completely valid places to begin.

 • Muscle mass decline: You lose approximately 3-8% per decade after age 30, with this loss accelerating during inactive periods as your body reduces muscle tissue it perceives as unnecessary